kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Recall that the linear model is just a tool to either learn more about our data, or to make predictions.
 Many cases of practical interest are from systems where the general theory is either unknown, or too complex, or known to be non-linear.

 Certain cases of non-linearity can be dealt with by simple transformations of the raw data: use a **non-linear transformation** of the raw data and then build a *linear model* as usual.
-An alternative method which fits the non-linear function by least squares is too complex and specialized to cover properly in this course.
+An alternative method which fits the non-linear function, using concepts of optimization, by minimizing the sum of squares is covered in a section on non-linear regression.
 Again the book by Draper and Smith (Chapter 24, 3rd edition), may be consulted if this topic is of further interest to you.
 Let's take a look at a few examples.

 We saw earlier a case where a square-root transformation of the |y| variable made the residuals more normally distributed.
 There is in fact a sequence of transformations that can be tried to modify the distribution of a single variable: :math:`x_\text{transformed} \leftarrow x^p_\text{original}`.